 The first exception in these residential areas is that general Grounds Maintenance will begin no earlier than 7:30 a.m. during normal school hours throughout the year.
-This time was established as a courtesy to the resident students/campus community in an effort to keep equipment that produces loud noise away from these building during normal sleeping hours; and because most students, faculty and staff are up and either on their way to work or in the first-class period (usually scheduled for 8:00 a.m.) by that time.
+This time was established as a courtesy to the resident students/campus community to keep equipment that produces loud noise away from these building during normal sleeping hours; and because most students, faculty and staff are up and either on their way to work or in the firstclass period (usually scheduled for 8:00 a.m.) by that time.
 The second exception is during Dead Week each semester when the start time is no earlier than time is 9:00 a.m. for the benefit of students who are preparing for exams.
 As a note, when beginning work near residential facilities, Grounds crews will begin their tasks at the outer most perimeters of the facilities and work their way toward the building.
 Using this operational strategy, crews will be working at the closest point to the facilities at an even later time in the morning, thus providing less noise even after the normal start times.

-Edging all sidewalks, curbs, patios and shrub/beds is the single most important technique for leaving any area looking well-groomed and cared for.
+Edging all sidewalks, curbs, patios, and shrub/beds is another important technique for leaving any area looking well-groomed and cared for.
 This highlights the landscape or building like a picture frame.
-For the University campus, edging should be between approximately 1 to 1 1/2 inch deep and 3/4 to 1-inch-wide from the sidewalk, curb or edge of hard-surface.
+For the University campus, edging should be between approximately 1 to 1 1⁄2 inch deep and 3⁄4 to 1-inch-wide from the sidewalk, curb, soft bed edges, or the edge of a hard-surface.

-After mowing and edging an area, it should be fine-tuned by weed-eating any undesirable, unappealing leftover grass, ground-cover and weeds that are in hard-to-get-to areas such as sidewalk/curb cracks, around poles/bollards, buildings and signs.
-The entire area should than be blown clean of debris (sidewalks, streets, patio, steps, etc.).
-Extra care should be taken not to blow this debris toward/around pedestrians and vehicles.
+Each area also should be fine-tuned by string trimming any undesirable, unappealing leftover grass, groundcover, and weeds that are in hard-to-get-to areas such as sidewalk/curb cracks, around poles/bollards, buildings, and signs.
+The entire area should then be blown clean of debris (sidewalks, streets, patio, steps, etc.).
+Extra care should be taken not to blow debris toward/around pedestrians and vehicles.
 Debris should be blown in one central location, then raked and/or vacuumed and removed from the area.
 This same blowing/removal process should be followed when removing leaves from the campus grounds.
 Debris should not be placed in campus trash dumpsters.
 It should be taken to either the city dump or the current compost site at the University Arboretum.

-The proper technique and process of applying mulch to trees, shrubs and beds on campus adds beauty to the landscape, extra moisture during heat stressed periods, and protection to the plants during inclement weather.
-This form of protective cover is one of the most beneficial processes that can be accomplished for the health of plants; especially trees and shrubs.
+The proper technique and process of applying mulch on campus adds beauty to the landscape, extra moisture during heat stressed periods, and protection to the plants during inclement weather.
+This form of protective cover is one of the most beneficial processes that can be accomplished for the health of plants, trees, and shrubs.
 However, all plant material, including flowers, can benefit from this practice.
-The need for the correct amount of moisture is key to the success of producing any healthy plant; in fact, the lack of water is the main cause of severe stress to most plants; and certainly, young ones.
-Mulch materials can assist when a Groundskeeper is not available to help keep plants healthy.
+The need for the correct amount of moisture is key to the success of producing any healthy plant.
+In fact, lack of water is the main cause of severe stress to most plants.
 Applied at the proper thickness, this extra layer of cover insulates soil, retains moisture, keeps out weeds, prevents soil compaction, reduces lawnmower damage to the plant and adds an aesthetic touch to the landscape.
-In addition, it improves soil structure, oxygen levels, surface/ground temperature and moisture availability for the plants it surrounds.
+In addition, it improves soil structure, surface/ground temperature and moisture availability for the plants it surrounds.